-Identify the three main disciplines (at minimum) that support and provide coursework in the interest areas.
+Identify the three main disciplines (at minimum), and the degree-granting unit in which they reside, that support and provide coursework in the interest areas.
 In the example above, the appropriate disciplines would be History, Political Science and Communications.
 The choice of these disciplines should be justified as to why they are significant and essential to the proposed research.